retrosnob/retrosnob.github.io/pythonbook.md

 **Notes:**
 * We put `name[3]` because counting starts at zero.
 * If the name is less then 4 characters we will get an `IndexError`, meaning we've tried to access an item of a sequence that isn't there.
+### Example of iterating through a string using a for loop
 Consider this program, which counts the number of "a"s in the string "Aardvark", but iterating through the string.
 ```Python
 count = 0